justinjiajia/cloud_security/labs/lab_6.md

    <img width="800" src="https://github.com/user-attachments/assets/7ae45049-2865-439d-8a35-32274e6d4a23" />

-7. Switch back to the *Canvas* vidw.
+7. Switch back to the *Canvas* view.
 Click on the *Role* resource, and then select *Details* in the floating bar.
 It displays the *Resource properties* editor on the right.

    <img width="200"   src="https://github.com/user-attachments/assets/47b0054d-efe5-4d49-ad2d-ce69bc715914" />